RedisGraph/RedisGraph/docs/commands/graph.query.md

 (Since RedisGraph v2.10)

-The `algo.SSpaths` function returns one, _n_, or all minimal-weight, [optionally] bounded-cost, [optionally] bounded-length paths from a given entity.
+The `algo.SSpaths` procedure returns one, _n_, or all minimal-weight, [optionally] bounded-cost, [optionally] bounded-length paths from a given entity.

 `algo.SSpaths()` is a MATCH mode in which only the paths matching all criteria are captured.
 The source node must be bound in an earlier WITH-demarcated scope to invoke `algo.SSpaths()`.